Easy ways to save energy

 Small switches to save energy and money

-You can set your washing machine to wash at 30 degrees instead of higher temperatures - this will save you money as less energy is used to heat water.
-Also, make sure the drum is full to get the best value and reduce the number of washes you need to do.
+Set your washing machine to run at 30 degrees rather than at higher temperatures: this will save you money as less energy is used to heat the water.
+Always make up a full load to reduce the number of loads and the energy you use.

 Get in touch